-I’m sure many of you are thinking, “What kind of drool is going to come out of him this month?”
-Well it’s saliva, ladies and gentlemen,–not drool.
-And I’m going to be salivating over Salvias this month with you all.
+I’m sure many of you are thinking, “What kind of drool is going to come out of his month?”
+Well it’s saliva, ladies and gentlemen,--not drool.
+And I’m salivating over Salvias.
 So let your tongues wag, and get your handkerchiefs ready while I tell you about this fabulous group of perennials.

 First of all though, I must tell a true story about Salvias and the proper pronunciation of the name.
 My wife, Lori, and I were walking through the Boerner Botanical Gardens in Hales Corners several years ago, enjoying the beautiful flower beds.
 As we were strolling, there was an older couple just ahead of us also enjoying the garden.
 I suspected it was a husband and wife.
 It had to be.
 The husband was quite talkative and demonstrative, acting as though he was a horticultural tour guide and his wife a curious student of gardening.
 As we got closer I could hear what he was saying and as is a bad habit of mine, I began eavesdropping.
 He was truly a know-it-all, telling his wife how he grew this or how that plant has nice flowers and how they should put these along the south side of their house.
 His wife just nodded her head with approval with little to no verbalization.
 She seemed interested enough.
 It just looked like she was a bit tired.
 It was then that he demonstrated to me his understanding of the genus Salvia.
 He pointed to a group of some Salvias in the trial garden and said to his wife, “We should put some Salivas like that on the edge of the vegetable garden.”
 His wife nodded again and again and slowly kept walking, trying to keep him moving so that she could eventually get to the end of the tour.
 She was definitely tired.
 At this point, I don’t think she was listening.